 Do you want to start your online business?
-Are you an entrepreneur and want to do it yourself instead of making someone else to do it?
+Are you an entrepreneur and want to do it yourself instead of making someone else do it?
 Do you have a Mac?
 If you answer yes to all these questions, then you need to start from the basics.
 If you have a Mac, you should start by installing MAMP.
-Once you”re comfortable with the setup, you can upload your site to your ISP and make it live.
+Once you’re comfortable with the setup, you can upload your site to your ISP and make it live.

 What is MAMP?
-MAMP is an acronym which stands for Macintosh, Apache, MySQL, and PHP.
+MAMP is an acronym that stands for Macintosh, Apache, MySQL, and PHP.
 It consists of all these free software that is packaged together into one bundle for ease of use.
 With a few clicks, you can download, install and have it running on your Mac OS X. The following steps will guide you to installing MAMP on your Mac.

 Step 1: Download MAMP